-The Gibraltar Government publishes a daily count of COVID-19 conducted tests as well as how many cases are active cases and how recoveries there have been, but there is no historical information available so I have recorded the series since these started being published on the 12th March 2020.
+The Gibraltar Government publishes a daily COVID-19 report that includes number of conducted tests, how many cases are active and how many people have recovered.
+There is no historical information available so I have recorded the series since these started being published on the 12th March 2020 and generated the charts below.
+The raw numbers can be downloaded so you can run your own analysis.

 Key highlights of the sessions and hacking villages that I attended at the 2020 BSidesSF conference in San Francisco.
 This year the conversation inspired discussions around changing the way in which we work in cybersecurity, by getting people more involved or approaching the same problems in a different, more efficient way.
 Read on to find out what the SF cybersecurity scene had to say.